4d/docs/website/translated_docs/es/API/DataclassClass.md

 #### Descripción

 The `.query( )` function <!-- REF #DataClassClass.query().Summary -->searches for entities that meet the search criteria specified in *queryString* or *formula* and (optionally) *value*(s)<!-- END REF -->, for all the entities in the dataclass, and returns a new object of type `EntitySelection` containing all the entities that are found.
-Lazy loading is applied.
+Se aplica carga diferida.

 If no matching entities are found, an empty `EntitySelection` is returned.

 **parámetro queryString**

-The *queryString* parameter uses the following syntax:
+El parámetro *queryString* utiliza la siguiente sintaxis:

 ```4d
 attributePath|formula comparator value